-SCE submitted the CalOES Notification form via the State Dashboard beginning on July 10, 2:31pm.
-SCE conducted daily operational briefings with State and local public safety partners, as well as critical infrastructure entities, for the duration of this PSPS event to provide critical incident updates and a forum for resolving issues.
+SCE submitted the CalOES Notification form via the State Dashboard beginning on July 15, 2023, at 1:37 pm.
+SCE distributed (via emai) the operational briefing daily.
+SCE was not required to conduct daily operational briefing calls with State and local public safety partners, as well as critical infrastructure entities, for the duration of this PSPS event to provide critical incident updates and a forum for resolving issues due to less than 100 customers in scope.
 See Table 10: Public Safety Partners Contacted in Attachment C: PSPS Event Data Workbook details a list of local public safety partners that received notifications related to this event.
 Please also see Section 12 below regarding the feedback received through SCE's public safety partner engagement survey.